severian5it/BoardgameNerd/README.md

 ```

-1. upgrade local version of pip if needed
+1. upgrade local version of pip if needed:
 ```
 pip3 install --upgrade pip.
 ```

-1. Install all required modules with the command
+1. Install all required modules with the command:
 ```
 pip3 -r requirements.txt.
 ```